botond-veress/web-standards/api/README.md

 After the resources are defined you need to find out what kind of actions should be applied to them.
 The basic CRUD actions can be omitted by simply using the HTTP request methods mentioned above.
 If an action doesn't fit into the CRUD operations there are two main approaches you can choose from:

 1. Treat it like a sub-resource and modify it with CRUD operations.
 E.g. `PUT /posts/31/like` to like the post and `DELETE /posts/31/like` to dislike the post.
 1. There are cases when you can't map the action to a single resource.
-In this case naming the endpoint with the name of the action makes the most sense e.g. `/search`, `/sign-in`, etc.
+In this case naming the endpoint with the name of the action makes the most sense, e.g. `/search`, `/sign-in`, etc.

 **You should never ever** leak any implementation details via your API.

 ## URL naming

-It is a good practice to have all resources and actions written in `lowercase-separated-by-hyphens`.
-For example: `/sign-in`, `/reset-password`, etc.
+It is a good practice to have all resources and actions written in `lowercase-separated-by-hyphens`, e.g. `/sign-in`, `/reset-password`, etc.

 ## Response